Panasonic LX15 vs Sony A6000

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The LX15 does not feature such an accessory-socket.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic LX15 vs Sony A6000

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Panasonic LX15 or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.